Finite Neural Networks as Mixtures of Gaussian Processes: From Provable Error Bounds to Prior Selection: Problem Formulation

 \subsubsection{Approach Outline}

 Our approach to solving Problem \ref{Prob:mainProb} is based on iteratively approximating the output distribution of each layer of a SNN as a mixture of Gaussian distributions and quantifying the approximation error introduced by each operation.
-As illustrated in Figure \ref{fig:method}, following the definition of $p_{nn}(\vx)$ in Eqn \eqref{eq:p_nn(x),k}, the first step is to perform a linear combination of the input point $\vx$ with the parameters of the first layer (step a).
-Because the SNN weights are assumed to be jointly Gaussian and jointly Gaussian random variables are closed under linear combination, this linear operation leads to a Gaussian distribution.
+As illustrated in Figure \ref{fig:method}, following the definition of $p_{nn(\vx)}$ in Eqn \eqref{eq:p_nn(x),k}, the first step is to perform an affine combination of the input point $\vx$ with the parameters of the first layer (step a).
+Because the SNN parameters are assumed to be jointly Gaussian and jointly Gaussian random variables are closed under affine combination, this affine operation leads to a Gaussian distribution.
 Then, before propagating this distribution through an activation function, a signature operation on the resulting distribution is performed; that is, the continuous distribution is approximated into a discrete distribution (step b).
-After the signature approximation operation, the resulting discrete distribution is passed through the activation function (step c) and a linear combination with the weights of the next layer is performed (step d).
-Under the assumption that the weights are jointly Gaussian, this linear operation results into a Gaussian mixture distribution of size equal to the support of the discrete distribution resulting from the signature operation.
+After the signature approximation operation, the resulting discrete distribution is passed through the activation function (step c) and an affine combination with the parameters of the next layer is performed (step d).
+Under the assumption that the parameters are jointly Gaussian, this affine operation results into a Gaussian mixture distribution of size equal to the support of the discrete distribution resulting from the signature operation.
 To limit the computational burden of propagating a Gaussian mixture with a large number of components, a compression operation is performed that compresses this distribution into another mixture of Gaussian distributions with at most $M$ components for a given $M$ (step e).
 After this, a signature operation is performed again on the resulting Gaussian mixture distribution (step f), and the process is repeated until the last layer.
-Consequently, to construct $q_{nn(\vx)}$, the Gaussian mixture approximation of $p_{nn(\vx)}$, our approach iteratively performs four operations: linear transformation, compression, signature approximation, and propagation through an activation function.
-To quantify the error in our approach, we derive formal error bounds in terms of the Wasserstein distance for each of these operations and show how the resulting bounds can be combined via interval arithmetic to an upper bound of $\wasserstein_2(p_{nn(\vx)}, q_{nn(\vx)})$.
+Consequently, to construct $q_{nn(\vx)}$, the Gaussian mixture approximation of $p_{nn(\vx)}$, our approach iteratively performs four operations: affine transformation, compression, signature approximation, and propagation through an activation function.
+To quantify the error in our approach, we derive formal error bounds in terms of the Wasserstein distance for each of these operations and show how the resulting bounds can be combined via interval arithmetic to an upper bound of $\wasserstein_2\left(p_{nn(\vx)}, q_{nn(\vx)}\right)$.